 The stage of business they work with

-They work with businesses at all stages, however startups need to have been tested in the market; if you are a seed (company), make sure that you tested your concept.
-Having a proof of concept is important.
+They work with businesses at all stages, however startups need to have been tested in the market; if you are a seed (company), make sure that you have tested your concept.

 – Seed stage